Woman's Club of Cranbury

 Events: Put on your hiking boots and join us for a walk through our wonderful parks and woodlands.

 Discuss the most critical foreign policy issues facing America today.
 At 6:30 p.m. watch a half-hour documentary followed by a discussion of the topic.
-Briefing books will be available for checkout in January.
-Information on the topics can be found on the Great Decisions Website.

 Marilynn Mullen, Library Director, is the facilitator for these discussions.
 Pat Demers from the Woman’s Club International Affairs Department is the Woman’s Club contact, 609-395-0314.